Sometimes your fear is real. At other times, it’s an illusion not grounded in facts.

 And it turns out that learning to flip fear on its head by making it your friend is also quite useful when it comes to managing your money.

-Whilst there are times when your money fears can help you make smart and strategic moves with your money, more often than not those fears are actually holding you back.
+Because whilst there are times when your money fears can help you make smart and strategic moves with your money, more often than not those fears are actually holding you back.
 They are keeping you from growing and thriving in the ways you most want.

 Ways to make fear your friend

-You don’t have to be in a romantic relationship for the emotion of fear to diminish your financial power (or cripple your financial progress).
-So, I thought I’d share three (3) steps you can take to transform your fear so that it isn’t something that is preventing you from getting the best results possible with your money – and in your life.
+Well, here are three (3) steps you can take to transform your fear so that it isn’t something that is preventing you from getting the best results possible with your money – and in your life.

 Determine if your fear is real or an illusion